PeterWaher/HardenMqtt/README.md

 Harden MQTT
 ================

-This project is aimed at professors teaching and students learning IoT communication over MQTT, and how to harden their implementations so they avoid most common mistakes and vulnerabilities when using MQTT.
+This project is aimed at students learning IoT communication over MQTT, as well as teachers, and how to harden their implementations so they avoid most common mistakes and vulnerabilities when using MQTT.
+It shows how to use MQTT to transmit sensor data in the following ways:

+* Unsecured
+	1. Unstructured
+	2. Structured
+	3. Interoperable
+* Secured
+	4. Cryptographically Signed & public
+	5. Signed and encrypted

+Signatures are based on public key cryptography, where public keys are transmitted over MQTT as well, and private keys are used to sign information being published.
+The Twister Edwards Curve `Ed25519` is used in these examples.

+For encryption to be done, a hybrid cipher is used, where the asymetric ciphers (`Ed25519`) are used to derive shared secrets, are then used by a symmetric cipher (`AES-256`).
+As these shared secrets are never transmitted, thety can be used to securely to encrypt the content being communicated.

+To achieve this level of encryption, pairing of devices and sensors have to be performed.
+This is also done publicly, but securely over MQTT, highlighting the fact that malicious users can hijack the pairing process as well, if able to.
+Public key cryptography and signatures are vital for the pairing process to be secured.

 Projects
 ---------